-Which classes are Ramsey?
-In other words: which structures allow such an ultimate generalisation of the Ramsey theorem?
+In other words, which classes allow such a generalisation of the Ramsey theorem?

-These questions may be less illusive than it seems on the first glance as we can use the above-mentioned connection of Ramsey classes and ultrahomogeneous structures.
-The Ramsey Classification Programme was symbolised in~\cite{Nevsetril2005} by the following diagram:
+These questions may be less elusive than it seems at first glance as we can use the above-mentioned connection between Ramsey classes and ultrahomogeneous structures.
+The \emph{Ramsey classification programme} was depicted in~\cite{Nevsetril2005} by the following diagram:

-Here is the Ramsey Classification Programme in words: Under mild assumptions every Ramsey class leads to an amalgamation class (by~\cite{Nevsetvril1989a}, and in full generality~\cite{Nevsetril2005,Kechris2005}) and amalgamation classes in turn lead to (infinite) ultrahomogeneous structures (\Fraisse{} limits).
-This is the source of (Lachlan,Cherlin) Classification Programme of Ultrahomogeneous Structures~\cite{Lachlan1980,Cherlin1998,Cherlin2013}.
-Not every ultrahomogeneous structure leads to a Ramsey class.
-We need to make the structure even more uniform often adding some additional information (like ordering).
-For such special ultrahomogeneous structure we can then hope to prove the last implication.
+Here is the Ramsey classification programme in words: Under mild assumptions, every Ramsey class leads to an amalgamation class (by~\cite{Nevsetvril1989a}, and in full generality by~\cite{Nevsetril2005,Kechris2005}) and amalgamation classes in turn correspond to (infinite) ultrahomogeneous structures (\Fraisse{} limits~\cite{Fraisse1953}), which are the objects of interest of the (Lachlan--Cherlin) classification programme of ultrahomogeneous structures~\cite{Lachlan1980,Cherlin1998,Cherlin2013}.

+However, not every ultrahomogeneous structure gives a Ramsey class.
+We often need to make the structure even more uniform and rigid by adding some additional information (such as ordering).
+For such special ultrahomogeneous structures we can then hope to prove the last implication.

-Recently this programme took a more concrete form~\cite{Bodirsky2011a,The2013b,Melleray2015} asking whether every $\omega$-categorical ultrahomogeneous structure $\str{A}$ has a finite (or precompact) expansion (called here lift) so that the corresponding class of all finite substructures (i.e. its age) is Ramsey.
-(Such a lift is obtained by a homogenising procedure and we treat it in Section~\ref{sec:lifts} in full detail.)
+Recently, this programme took a more concrete form~\cite{Bodirsky2011a,The2013b,Melleray2015} asking whether every $\omega$-categorical ultrahomogeneous structure $\str{A}$ has a finite (or more generally precompact) expansion (called a \emph{lift} in this paper) so that the corresponding class of all its finite substructures (called its \emph{age}) is Ramsey.

-If such (more concrete) approach would be true then the lack of symmetry (expressed by ultrahomogeneity) and lack of rigidity (expressed by special lifts) would be only obstacles for Ramseyness and the Ramsey Classification Programme.
-However, recently Evans~\cite{Evans} found examples of ultrahomogeneous structures (of Hrushovski type) which have no precompact Ramsey lift.
-His result relates to the most important case when the lifted class is defined by finitely many additional relations of every arity.
-This indicates that the answer to the Classification Programme may be more complicated then originally thought.
-(See~\cite{Evans2} for refinement of~\cite{Evans} using the main result of this paper.)
+If such a (more concrete) approach were true then the lack of symmetry (expressed by ultrahomogeneity) and lack of rigidity (expressed by special lifts) would be the only obstacles to being Ramsey and the Ramsey classification programme.
+However, Evans~\cite{Evans} recently found examples of ultrahomogeneous structures (based on Hrushovski's predimension constructions) which have no ``good'' Ramsey lift (that is, the lifted class adds only finitely many additional relations of each arity, \ie{}\ a \emph{precompact lift}, see Definition~\ref{defn:precompact}).
+This indicates that the answer to the classification programme may be more complicated than originally thought.
+For a refinement of~\cite{Evans} using the main result of this paper, see~\cite{Evans2}.